jonathanchancey/stacks/README.md

 # Stacks

-Hello and welcome to my homelab.
-I use this place to practice DevOps concepts and for hosting simple functional services at home.
+Hello and welcome to my waste of electricity

+I use this repo to practice DevOps concepts and for hosting services I'd rather not live without

-## Structure
+## Folder Structure

 ### Ansible - `ansible`

-Bare Metal Provisioning and Configuration management
+Bare metal provisioning and configuration

 ### Flux - `flux`

-GitOps, used to be fleet but so far flux is lovely
+My GitOps project of choice.
+It used to be Fleet but so far Flux is lovely

 ### Kubernetes Clusters - `k8s`

-I'm heavily invested in k3s due to Raspberry Pi and SBC compatibility but it would be nice to jump to talos when support gets better.
+I'm heavily invested in k3s due to Raspberry Pi and SBC compatibility but it would be nice to jump to Talos when support arrives

 #### Academy - K3s

-My production cluster, adopting nodes and moving towards best practices slowly but surely
+My production cluster.
+Moving towards home-viable best practices slowly but surely

-9 nodes, 44 cores (32 qemu64, 12 arm64), 144GiB RAM
+7 nodes, 40 cores (28 qemu64, 12 arm64), 144GiB RAM
-- 3 master
+- ~~3 masters~~ 1 master
-- 5 workers, three of which are cm3588s for longhorn
+- 5 workers, three of which are cm3588s primarily for longhorn

 #### Bastille - RKE2